ampere-solution/ollama-chat/README.md

 #### 11. Apply dashboard-ingress.yaml
 *Note:*
-*Replace "your dashboard dns name" with your dns*
+*Replace "your dashboard dns name" with your dns.*
 *If you don't have dns name, you can set local dns as followed in the section "Run Demo using Local DNS"*

 ```kubectl apply -f dashboard-ingress.yaml```